Homeless man charged with assaulting officers, resisting arrest after ...

-A homeless man from Jackson is being held on a $50,000 bond after a subject, believing he was being robbed at an ATM machine, pulled a gun on the suspect.
-The suspect is not being charged for attempted robbery, but for resisting arrest and assaulting police officers.
+A homeless man from Jackson is being held in lieu of a $50,000 bond after a subject, believing he was being robbed at an ATM machine, pulled a gun on the suspect.
+The suspect is not being charged for attempted robbery but for resisting arrest and assaulting police officers.

 Christian Oates, 34, is charged with one count of third-degree assault of a special victim, resisting or interfering with an arrest; resisting or interfering with an arrest for a felony; and a fourth-degree assault of a special victim.